-Biologists from the USFWS, NPS, the North Carolina Natural Heritage Program, and East Carolina University have conducted various surveys for seabeach amaranth at CAHA since 1987.
-Most survey efforts were concentrated around Bodie Island spit, Cape Point and South Beach, Hatteras Island spit, north Ocracoke and the south Ocracoke spit.
+Biologists from the NPS, the North Carolina Natural Heritage Program, and East Carolina University have conducted various surveys for seabeach amaranth at CALO.
+Park staff perform annual surveys for seabeach amaranth in late July and early August.
+Most seabeach amaranth plants are found on the ocean facing beaches of Shackleford Banks and the area between Cape Point and Power Squadron Spit, which are closed to ORVs.

 Since seabeach amaranth is an annual species and it occurs in a habitat that is constantly changing, it is difficult to calculate the actual population size.
 Annual numbers of seabeach amaranth reported represent an estimate of the population size based on the number of individual plants visible during a brief window when surveys are conducted during the growing season.
-Table 1 summarizes the number of plants counted during growing season surveys (1985 to 2005); years with no data may indicate that no surveys were conducted.
-While only one or two plants were observed throughout CAHA during some years (1995, 2000, 2004 and 2005), more than 15,000 plants were observed in 1988.
-It is difficult to determine trends in population data given such a small data set and irregular survey efforts.
+Table 2 summarizes the number of plants counted during growing season surveys (1993 to 2005).

 Loggerhead turtles usually nest from late April or early May through mid-September (Meylan et al., 1995).
-From 1996 to 2005, the average annual nesting rate in CAHA was about 72 nests (Figure 3).
-However, the available data suggest that there is no discernable trend in loggerhead sea turtle nesting at CAHA.
+From 1996 to 2005, the average annual nesting rate in CALO was about 145 nests.
+However, the available data suggest that there is no discernable trend in loggerhead sea turtle nesting at CALO.

-Dead and live stranded loggerhead turtles are found in CAHA.
-From 1998 to 2005, 841 loggerhead turtles were found stranded in CAHA.
-Loggerhead turtles represent about 63 percent of all stranded turtles.
+Dead and live stranded loggerhead turtles are found in CALO.
+From 1998 to 2005, 321 loggerhead turtles were found stranded in CALO.
+Loggerhead turtles represent about 53 percent of all stranded turtles.

-In CAHA and elsewhere in North Carolina, green turtles usually nest from late May or early June to early or mid-September (Woodson and Webster, 1999; NCWRC, 2006a).
-CAHA supports about 29 percent of all green turtle nesting in North Carolina (NCWRC, 2006a).
+In CALO and elsewhere in North Carolina, green turtles usually nest from late May or early June to early or mid-September (Woodson and Webster, 1999; NCWRC, 2006a).
+CALO supports about five percent of all green turtle nesting in North Carolina (NCWRC, 2006a).

-From 1996 to 2005, annual green turtle nesting in CAHA averaged about three nests (range 0 to 10).
-A total of 255 green sea turtles were reported stranded in CAHA between the years 1998 to 2005.
-Green turtles represent about 19 percent of all sea turtles found stranded at CAHA.
+From 1996 to 2005, green turtle nesting in CALO averaged about one nest (range 0 to 4) per year.
+In addition, 188 green sea turtles were reported stranded in CALO between the years 1998 to 2005.
+Green turtles represent about 31 percent of all sea turtles found stranded at CALO.

-Nesting by leatherback turtles is rare within CAHA, with only 7 nests documented since 1998.
-Leatherback nests in CAHA account for at least 39 percent of all nests documented in North Carolina (n = 18).
-Although the numbers of nests laid in the action area are small relative to the loggerhead and green sea turtles, the lack of observed nests prior to 1998 suggests that leatherback nests in CAHA and the rest of North Carolina is increasing (Figure 4).
+Nesting by leatherback turtles is rare within CALO, with only nine nests documented since 2000; five of these nests were in 2005.
+Leatherback nests in CALO account for at about 17 percent of all sea turtle nests documented in North Carolina.
+Although the numbers of nests laid in the action area are small relative to the loggerhead, the lack of observed nests prior to 1998 suggests that leatherback nests in CALO and the rest of North Carolina is increasing.

-Twenty-one leatherback turtles have been reported stranded (dead or live) from 1998 to 2005 at CAHA.
-Leatherback turtles account for less than two percent of sea turtles found stranded at CAHA.
+Sixteen leatherback turtles have been reported stranded (dead or live) from 1998 to 2005 at CALO.
+Leatherback turtles account for less than three percent of sea turtles found stranded at CALO.

 No hawksbill sea turtle nests have been observed in the action area (NCWRC, 2006a).
-Three stranded hawksbill sea turtles have been recovered on the inshore side of CAHA.
+However, four stranded hawksbill sea turtles have been recovered at CALO.
+Hawksbill sea turtles account for less than one percent of sea turtles found stranded at CALO.

-No nests of the Kemp's ridley turtle have been documented in CAHA, although dead Kemp's ridley turtles are known to wash up on the beaches of the action area.
-About 203 Kemp's ridley turtles (15 percent of all sea turtles found stranded at CAHA) have been reported from CAHA between the years 1998 and 2005.
+Only one nest of the Kemp's ridley turtle has been documented in CALO, although dead Kemp's ridley turtles are known to wash up on the beaches of the action area.
+Sixty-seven Kemp's ridley turtles (about 11 percent of all sea turtles found stranded at CALO) have been reported from CALO between the years 1998 and 2005.

-Summary of the status of sea turtles at CAHA
+Summary of the status of sea turtles at CALO